pffy/seal-chop-image-api/README.md

 <img width="200" src="https://png.sealchop.com/">

-**This is the default seal chop image.** It appears when you type the base URL with no custom settings.
+**This is the default Chinese seal chop image.** It appears when you type the base URL with no custom settings.

-The dimensions of the PNG image are 1000 by 1000 pixels.
+The dimensions of the [PNG image][mdn_png] are 1000 by 1000 pixels.
 All the preview images in this tutorial have been scaled down in size for your convenience.

 Making your own chop is easy!
 You can make a custom chop by adding parameters to the base seal chop image URL.